Skip to content

 Why is the provision of denominational religious education required?

-At Holy Trinity Church of England School, our Reserved Teachers are Stephanie Liley and tbc (Executive Headteacher and tbc)
+At Holy Trinity Church of England School, our Reserved Teachers are Mrs S Liley and Mrs B Brown (Executive Headteacher and Class Teacher)

 Picture books are used termly, which are linked to each value, with stories that help promote the nine, protected characteristics and British Values.
 The children and staff love these and the books remain on display in the hall for the term and are then added to the school library.